pes18fan/zen/DOCUMENTATION.md

 - `conjg(z)`: Find the complex conjugate of a number `z`.
 - `real(z)`: Get the real part of a complex number `z`.
 - `imag(z)`: Get the imaginary part of a complex number `z`.
+- `abs(z)`: Find the absolute value of a real number or the magnitude of a complex number.

 ### errors